rrabeer/cybersecTools/README.md

 # Cybersecurity Homelab Portfolio

-This repo showcases hands-on security projects by Rabbani Rasha
+This repo showcases hands-on security projects by Rabbani Rasha In this repo I will walk you through some simple tools and how to use them.
+Lets learn together!
 ## Projects

 - **SIEM (Splunk) – SSH Brute-Force Detection** (`projects/siem-splunk-ssh-bruteforce/`)